RebRut03/UFOs/README.md

 ## **UFO Project Summary:**
 - One drawback of this design, is that the user must type in the criteria exactly.
-The user may make a mistake, add a date, city, etc. where there was no sighting, capitalize a state abbreviation like TX, and end up getting no data.
+The user may make a mistake, add a date, city, etc. where there was no sighting, capitalize a state abbreviation like "TX" instead of how it appears in the data "tx," and end up getting no results.
 - One recommendation would be to have drop down menus/lists to assist the user when choosing their criteria.
 - Also, I would recommend adding a button that executes the criteria and clears the criteria.